Lorin Hollander: Early life

 Lorin Hollander was born in New York City into a Jewish family.
 His father, Max Hollander, was associate concertmaster of the NBC Symphony Orchestra under Arturo Toscanini.
 Lorin Hollander was a child prodigy and gave his first public performance at age five playing excerpts of Bach's The Well-Tempered Clavier, and at age eleven, he made his Carnegie Hall debut with the National Orchestral Association.

 He studied with Eduard Steuermann from age eight and took courses at what is now the Juilliard Pre-College at age eleven.
 His subsequent mentors were Max Rudolf and Leon Fleisher and he spent two summers at Marlboro working with Rudolf Serkin.
 He also worked periodically with Olga Stroumillo.
-He transferred from public school to Professional Children's School when he was thirteen, from which he graduated at sixteen.
+He transferred from public school to Professional Children's School when he was thirteen, and graduated at sixteen.